-I talk more in depth about these ideas in my new book, A Beginner's Guide to the Universe, which is now available!
-It includes nearly 500 LESSONS on family, relationships, dream manifestation, adversity, angels, and more.
+I talk more in depth about these ideas in my book, A Beginner's Guide to the Universe, now available in paperback!
 If you order it today, you can attend my LIVE Workshop "Old Soul Wisdom for 2020: The Dawn of Enlightenment," happening on November 4th.
 Click here for details!

 Become a blog contributor!Learn more!

 These daily emails will remind you of your power and life’s magic, and they’re personalized with your dreams and goals!
 Plus, I’ll send you my 5-minute guided visualization.
 It’s free!

 By completing this form, you are agreeing to receive email messages from TUT.